SmartPracticeschool/SBSPS-Challenge-4486-Sentiment-Analysis-of-COVID-19-Tweets-Visualisation-Dashboard./ReadMe.md

    4.Tweets on lockdown saved in database for predictive analysis and displayed on visualisation dashbaord with pie charts, line graph etc.</br>
    5.Latest Twitter News updates from Health Agencies(Eg WHO,MOHFW), Travel(AAI,IRCTC etc), News Channels(BBC).</br>
    6.COVID-19 ChatBot assistant to answer any and all COVID related queries.</br>
-   7.Name ,Address of all COVID-19 Centres in Karnataka plotted clearly on a map.</br>
+   7.Name, Address of all COVID-19 Centres in Karnataka plotted clearly on a map.</br>

 ## Prerequisites